CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-application-server.md

 To install .NET Framework 4.7.1:

-1. Download the .NET Framework 4.7.1 installer from <https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net471-offline-installer>.
+1. Download the [.NET Framework 4.7.1][NET Framework 471] installer.
 2. Double-click on the installer file to run it.
 3. Follow the wizard to complete the installation.